ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Own-Occupation vs. Any-Occupation Coverage

-Interestingly, for many LTD polices, both terms are used hand in hand, just at different times.
-So, own-occupation coverage starts during the first 24 months of your disability claim, leading to any-occupation definition.
-However, this depends on various factors, including your health and its severity.
+Interestingly, for many LTD polices, both terms are often used hand in hand, just at different stages.
+Typically, own-occupation coverage applies during the first 24 months of your disability claim.
+After this period, coverage may shift to any occupation.
+However, the way both apply depends on various factors, including your health and its severity.

 So, what’s the difference?